Louis-crypto/Quotes/README.md

 # Quotes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.
+#Louis Odhiambo
+## 12/1/2020

+##Description
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.Its an app where the user can input a quote, a user can also like a quote and see how many likes and dislikes a quote has.
+A user is able to see the most liked quote and author.

 ## Development server